apache/apisix/lua/apisix/plugins/prometheus.md

 We fetch the metric data from the specified url `/apisix.com/prometheus/metrics`.

-You can put this uri address into prometheus, and it will automatically get these metric data.
+Puts this uri address into prometheus, and it will automatically fetch these metric data.

 For example like this: